 I am aware, awake, alive.

-I am a writer, student, witch, rebel.
+I am a writer, student, advocate, rebel.

 I am a daughter of the moon, a star-gazer, a gatherer of bones and of cat whiskers.